 - Socially: The BBSA plans several events to help members connect with each other and the greater CBS community.
 These include: Sunday Family Dinners, Apollo Amateur night outing, and the Annual Spring Party.

 Additionally the Annual BBSA conference is the longest tenured student run event at Columbia Business School.
-This year's conference theme is "Bridging the Gap: Profit, Passion and Prosperity" and it promises to be an amazing event.
-Click here to register..
+This year's conference theme is "Innovation: The Need to be Nimble" and it promises to be an amazing event.
+Click here to register.

 In the 2012 — 2013 academic year we intend to continue putting together these great events and programs while focusing on a number of new initiatives we believe will provide additional benefits to current members, alumni, the school and our sponsors.